samapaulo/Random-num-Perl/README.md

 3. The file executes Perl from /usr/bin/perl path.
 Change this to whichever path your perl command is posited e.g /usr/local/bin/perl

-4. Run the executable file "./random100.pl" and begin obey the clues.
+4. Run the executable file "./random100.pl" and begin obeying the clues.